Zimmerpflanzen pflegen – So klappt’s! Skip to content

 Food for blemished skin

-Healthy nutrition is important to protect our body and organs.
-And this includes our largest organ - our skin.
-A "bad skin", as we say so nicely, can have the most diverse causes: Genes, PMS, stres...
+A healthy diet is important to protect our bodies and organs.
+And this also includes our largest organ – our skin.“Bad skin”, as we say, can have a variety of causes: genes, PMS, stress… But poor n...

 Read more